Income protection insurance

 In other cases, we may conclude that even though there was something wrong with the advice, the customer would probably have purchased the policy anyway, so they haven’t lost any money.

-- we think the cover had an unusual or a significant restriction that wasn’t properly explained to the customer
+- we think the cover had an unusual or significant restriction that wasn’t properly explained to the customer

 - the customer could have bought an alternative policy without this restriction at the time the policy was sold